arckinteractive/noah-ui/docs/index.md

 It is also likely that you will want to reuse your CSS in templates and documents rendered server-side and third-party services - having CSS separate from components, in our opinion, provides more flexibility on all levels.

+## Mobile-First & Responsive

+NoahUI aims to be performant across a variety devices.
+Noah uses a dual approach, providing ways to target specific viewports both through JavaScript and CSS.

 ## Flexible Forms

 One of the stumbling blocks of many frameworks is forms.
 One of the top priorities for Noah UI is to make it easy to add custom input types and form elements while maintaining uniform layout, validation and feedback logic.
 We have used several techniques to make it easy for projects to build their own form fields on top of our components.